rawsrc/exacodis/README.md

 use Exacodis\Pilot;
 ```
 For projects with many classes, you must tell PHP how to load your classes either
-by including them or by defining an autoloader.
+by including them or using an autoloader.

 That's enough to start to test your code.

 *CONCEPT*

 - The `Pilot` class does absolutely everything.
-You do not have to use the 2
+You do not have to use the two
 other classes; `Runner` and `Report`.
 - All the test code must be encapsulated in a `Closure` that **MUST** return a value.
 - The helpers you can create are used for the `assert` part of the engine.